Hsinbyume Pagoda: Construction

 The pagoda was built in 1816 by Bagyidaw.
 It is dedicated to the memory of his first consort and cousin, Princess Hsinbyume (ဆင်ဖြူမယ်, lit.
-Princess White Elephant, 1789–1812) who had died in childbirth in a site nearby.
+Princess White Elephant, 1789–1812) who had died in childbirth at a site nearby.

 Design

 The pagoda's design is a great departure from Burmese pagoda design norms.
 It is based on descriptions of the mythical Sulamani pagoda on Mount Meru, and the lower parts of the pagoda represent the mountain.
 Seven concentric terraces represent the seven mountain ranges going up to the Mount Meru according to Buddhist mythology.

-Restoration
+Earthquakes and restoration

-The pagoda was badly damaged by an earthquake in 1838 and was restored by King Mindon in 1874.
+The pagoda was badly damaged by an earthquake in 1839 and was restored by King Mindon in 1874.

+The pagoda was again badly damaged, with most of the structure collapsing, during the 2025 Myanmar earthquake.